OrestTa/MultipleCalendarsSelector/README.md

 This software is a work-in-progress, so there are some limitations currently:

-- The list(s) of your calendars need to be visible (unfolded) for the extension to function.
+- Only English and Polish are supported.
-- Only English and Polish are supported at the moment.
+- Only one Google account per browser profile is supported.

 Feel free to reach out to me in case you encounter further issues.